-- In Gundam 00, Celestial Being finds themselves in this situation when the Trinity team appears: ostensibly, the Trinities are on their side and part of their organization, and working for the same goals.
+- In Mobile Suit Gundam 00, Celestial Being finds themselves in this situation when the Trinity team appears: ostensibly, the Trinities are on their side and part of their organization, and working for the same goals.
 But Celestial Being doesn't like the way the Trinities do things: they think the group takes things way too far and is overly brutal in their methods.
-After one of the Trinities blows up a wedding for no reason, however, Setsuna decides that the Trinities are "guilty of promoting conflict" and therefore are an acceptable target for one of Celestial Being's "Armed Interventions".
+After one of the Trinities blows up a wedding for no reason, however, Setsuna declares that the Trinities are "guilty of promoting conflict" and therefore are an acceptable target for one of Celestial Being's "Armed Interventions".
 After he attacks them, the rest of Celestial Being decides to support him because they were all having the same feelings he was having... he was just the only one gutsy enough to condemn their own allies.

 - Minmax of Goblins faced a dilemma when he encountered Kin.
 As an adventurer with a typical Munchkin view of the game world, he was obliged by all aspects of his personality and character-build to kill her.
 His comrade manages to hold him at bay and they come to the agreement that if Minmax can find just one normal thing about Kin he'll let her live.
-Minmax tries this but finds she is simply too alien to his world view to share any common ground.
+Minmax tries this but finds she is simply too alien to his worldview to share any common ground.
 Faced with the need to kill her and no excuse of normality, Minmax chooses to create one by setting up a birthday party.
 After all, if Kin celebrates her birthday, he has common ground with her.

-- Aang, in Avatar The Last Airbender, struggles a great deal with whether or not to kill Fire Lord Ozai at the end.
+- Aang, in Avatar: The Last Airbender, struggles a great deal with whether or not to kill Fire Lord Ozai at the end.
 He is advised by numerous people, including another airbender and Ozai's own son, to kill him, but being a Martial Pacifist, Aang is resistant to such a direct use of violence, even to save the world.
 In the end, he is able to remove Ozai's bending, which renders him mostly harmless.

 Characters who end up swinging between options, or are hit by this dilemma twice and are inconsistent on the issue.